 Flowering follows flushes of new leaf growth brought on by the transition from the dry to the rainy season but can be encouraged by watering during dry periods.
 The flowers are large, vivid pink to red and held in clusters that hang pendulum-like on long flowering stems.
 They create a spectacular display and remind of large orchids.

 The fruit are flat seedpods, 10 to 20 cm (4 to 8 in) long, bright red and showy but are seldom produced by the tree.

-Grows and flowers naturally in humid tropical lowland climates, generally in areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1300 to 3000 mm and a dry season of 5 months or less.
+Grows and flowers naturally in humid tropical climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1200 to 6000 mm and a dry season of 5 months or less.

-It rarely fruits and when it does the pods are usually few in number with seed that are often infertile, making it unlikely to develop into an invasive species.
+It rarely fruits and when it does the pods are usually only a few and with seed that are often infertile, making it unlikely to develop into an invasive species.
 It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment project (HPWRA).

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.

 In particular, Iplantz does not represent or warrant that any dataset or the data it contains is accurate, authentic or complete, or suitable for your needs.
 Changes in circumstances after the time of publication may impact the accuracy of datasets and their contents.